 The question of what caused the Big Bang is one of the most difficult facing humanity.
 We may never find an answer, and even if we do, we probably won’t understand it.
 It’s difficult to imagine an event occurring without a cause, and yet, that is precisely the prospect we are faced with when it comes to this question. — from ‘What Caused the Big Bang‘ a YouTube video from Deep Astronomy.
 Published on Jan 8, 2011

-Unfortunately, the Big Bang is plagued with many paradoxes and contradictions, leading, among other tactics, to its having to introduce ad hoc hypotheses regarding the wide-spread galactic distribution of such dubious existents as dark matter, dark energy, black holes and a homogeneous early universe.
+Unfortunately, the Big Bang is plagued with many paradoxes and contradictions, leading, among other tactics, to its having to introduce ad hoc hypotheses regarding the wide-spread galactic distribution of such dubious existents as dark matter, dark energy, black holes and the homogeneity of the early universe.

-Fortunately, Eric Lerner, currently President and Chief Scientist at Lawrenceville Plasma Physics, Inc. DBA LPPFusion, tells us about a significant movement in cosmology, itself as old as the first quarter of the 20th century, which, in contrast to the mathematical rationalist driven theory of the Big Bang, ‘offers an entirely different concept of the universe’, an empirical, laboratory driven theory based on the foundations of Plasma Cosmology:
+Eric Lerner, currently President and Chief Scientist at Lawrenceville Plasma Physics, Inc. DBA LPPFusion, tells us about this new and important movement in cosmology, a movement itself originating as far back as the first quarter of the 20th century, which, in contrast to the mathematical rationalist driven theory of the Big Bang, ‘offers an entirely different concept of the universe’, an empirical, laboratory driven theory based on the foundations of Plasma Cosmology:

 But now an entirely different concept of the universe has developed, although it is not yet known to many astronomers.
 It begins from the known fact that over 99 percent of the matter in the universe is plasma—hot, electrically conducting gases.
 (In ordinary gasses, electrons are stripped off by intense heat, allowing them to flow freely.)
 Extrapolating from the behavior of such plasma in the laboratory, plasma cosmologists envision a universe crisscrossed by vast electrical currents and powerful magnetic fields, ordered by the cosmic counterpoint of electromagnetism and gravity. — from The Big Bang Never Happened, 1991, page 14.